 What is Predictive Analytics?

-Predictive analytics is the utilization of data, statistical models and machine learning capabilities in order to pinpoint the probability of future results based on historical, demographic, and other behavioral data.
+Predictive analytics is the utilization of data, statistical models, and machine learning to determine the probability of future outcomes.

-Through careful examination of what has happened in the past, you can determine the greatest likelihood of what outcomes to expect down the road – and act accordingly.
-This maximizes the power of your data assets and puts your business in the best position to succeed.
+Through careful examination of what has happened in the past, we can determine the greatest likelihood of what outcomes to expect in the future –and respond accordingly.
+In this way, Predictive Analytics maximizes the power of your data assets and puts your business in the best position to achieve its goals and succeed

 What is the Predictive Process?

-Predictive Analytics has been a cornerstone of data-driven marketing, and it is gaining momentum as the size and variety of data keep increasing.
-Not only does it consolidate and simplify data, it makes it useful by charting a course of action for obtaining and retaining customers to maximize profits.
-Simply, predictive analytics provides answers to questions.
+Predictive Analytics is a cornerstone of data-driven marketing, and is gaining momentum as the scale and breadth of data we capture in an evermore digital and measurable world –keep increasing.
+Not only can predictive analytics consolidate and simplify data, it makes data useful and valuable by producing insights you can use to acquire and retain customers, and maximize profits.
+Simply, predictive analytics provides answers to questions you have about the business and the customer, but likely haven’t had viable answers to.

-Fundamentally, predictive analytics should answer three critical, personalized questions:
+Fundamentally, predictive analytics in marketing should answer three critical, personalized questions:

 - Who should you reach out to?